 To 5G and Beyond, But What About The FTC?

 If you look at things from a purely technological standpoint, the availability of 5G support in more devices can be a good thing.
-It’s also smart for Qualcomm to move into this area in order to remain competitive, though it holds a commanding lead over competitors Intel and Broadcom.
-But could its advances invite additional scrutiny from the U.S.’s Federal Trade Commission which has levied anti-trust charges against the company?
+It’s also smart for Qualcomm to move into this area to remain competitive, though it holds a commanding lead over competitors Intel and Broadcom.
+But could its advances invite additional scrutiny from the U.S. Federal Trade Commission which has levied anti-trust charges against the company?

 For most of 2019, Qualcomm had been embroiled in one lawsuit or another over its competitive nature, not only from the FTC but also Apple—the latter surprisingly settled soon after the trial began.